Personal attention, hands-on learning set our psychology major apart

 Beyond the Classroom

-Work side-by-side with Ph.D. professors to do research on college student mental health, self-compassion, at-risk youth or animal cognition.
+- Work side-by-side with Ph.D. professors to do research on college student mental health, stereotyping & prejudice, memory, the effects of stress or animal cognition.
 First-year student research associates can do this during their first year at Eckerd!

 The Leadership and Self Discovery Practicum is a Winter Term program for first-year students modeled after executive training that builds skills in leadership, teamwork, goal setting, time management, communications, presentations, self-awareness, and provides strategies for constructively handling conflict.
 The program is a practicum.
 This means that students learn by doing — not through lectures!

-Learn about development inside and outside of the classroom by completing service hours at a local school while enrolled in Psychology of Childhood and Adolescence.
-Sign up for one of our alternative spring break service trips to orphanages, missions and communities in need in Ecuador, Panama, Puerto Rico and closer to home.Service Pics on Flickr
+Sign up for one of our alternative spring break service trips to orphanages, missions and communities in need abroad and in St. Petersburg.Service Pics on Flickr

 Examines thoughts and behaviors that deviate from the social norms.